February 27, 2021

 Cup, grail, chalice or goblet It can mean the cup of life or absolved of sin.

 Lyre or Harp Lyres are associated with Apollo and King David.
 A broken string is a symbol for breaking of the mortal coil.
-The number of strings may or many not have significance, but are commonly three to seven.
-Harps are associated with the Odd Fellows, Masons and Ancient Order to Hibernians.
-A lyre is also used on the grave of a musician.
+The number of strings may or may not have significance, but are commonly three to seven.
+Harps are symbols of hope and associated with the Odd Fellows, Masons and Ancient Order to Hibernians.
+A lyre may also used on the grave of a musician.

 Millstone.
 This is associated with Quakers, who often owned and worked the local grain mill.
 Some stones are symbolic and cut from granite, while others are actual retired millstones.